green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 **The Irish Refugee Council**

-The Irish Refugee Council are currently prioritising giving advice and information to people trying to leave Ukraine, but if you are interested in offering accommodation you can complete [this short form](https://forms.office.com/Pages/ResponsePage.aspx?id=NfWCqi3MoEiaJehWvxvu-BioEw3TvYVEnHuVCZp-WuVUMkNUUlRWSFlVMzJBR0pQUkgwUzZRNklDVi4u) so the Irish Refugee Council can compile a list of accommodation offers and try to match them.
-You can also [donate to support the work](https://www.irishrefugeecouncil.ie/Appeal/support-refugees-from-ukraine) of the Irish Refugee Council as they seek to ensure Ukrainians are safe and welcome in Ireland.
+The Irish Refugee Council are currently prioritising giving advice and information to people trying to leave Ukraine.
+You can [donate to support the work](https://www.irishrefugeecouncil.ie/Appeal/support-refugees-from-ukraine) of the Irish Refugee Council as they seek to ensure Ukrainians are safe and welcome in Ireland.

 ###### Irish Red Cross